ScAAN/waterfrontmap/README.md

    with the geojson's geography info (but step 2 should've helped you check that) and type issues (if the data is stored as a number and your comparing it to strings, for example).

+## Notes from presentation on Wednesday, March 7

+Presented the map we have so far to the broader ScAAN group to try and get people's impressions and hear some feedback.
+People were very impressed with the map and thought, if we could make it more general, that it would be a powerful framework to try and visualize inequity across the city.
+To that end, people made a bunch of things for other data they'd be interested in seeing on the map:

+ - air quality index (apparently real estate agents have access to this somehow)
+ - total population
+ - hospital admissions for asthma or other environmental-related issues (though probably too complex?)
+ - what's in the SMIA (both the points shown in the report as well as information on the businesses / plants there)
+ - average income
+ - school funding
+ - distance to / wait at nearest polling place

+would also be very cool (though fairly difficult) to do a Monte Carlo-type approach as used in gerrymandering cases: how do the current distributions of SMIAs compare to randomly generated ones?